-If making music is your thing, then a good pair of headphones should be right up there at the top of your wish list.
-But what kind of cans are best for laying down tracks?
-By and large, headphones fall into three different design types – closed-back, open-back and in-ear – and the most likely to be found performing everyday duties in the studio are the closed-back type.
-So, to help you nail the perfect sound, we’ve taken a look at the best closed-back headphones you can buy right now.
+If making or producing music is your thing, then a good pair of headphones should be right up there at the top of your wishlist.
+But what kind of cans are best for laying down tracks or making beats?
+Headphones fall into three main design types – closed-back, open-back and in-ear – and the option most likely to be found performing everyday duties in the studio are the closed-back type.
+So, to help you nail the perfect sound, we’ve compiled this guide to the best closed-back headphones available today.

-Closed-back headphones are great for music production, primarily because they fully enclose the ear with a hard plastic shell, padded on the inside for comfort.
-The padding creates an almost airtight seal against the side of your head, preventing unwanted noise from seeping in or out.
-This would come in very handy if you were recording vocals, for example, as it would stop traces of your backing track spilling out and being picked up by your microphone.
+This comes in particularly handy if you’re recording vocals, for example, as it stops traces of your backing track spilling out and being picked up by your microphone.
 By the same token, the fact that closed-back headphones keep out external noise means that you can better focus on what you’re listening to.
-With the best closed-back headphones, you could easily record, program, monitor and mix a project all on the same pair of cans, making them an excellent-value option.
+In fact, don the best closed-back headphones and you could easily record, program, monitor and mix a project all on the same pair of cans - now that’s what we call excellent value.

-Here, we reveal our pick of the best closed-back headphones for music makers, from the pocket-friendly right up to the more wallet-busting, high-end alternatives.
-If you want to know more before you buy, hit the buying advice button above.
+Here, we reveal our pick of the best closed-back headphones for music makers, from the pocket-friendly right up to the more wallet-busting alternatives.

-Looking for a great deal on closed-back headphones?
-Check out our Black Friday music deal page for all the latest news and the biggest offers.
+Looking for a great deal on a pair of closed-back headphones?
+Keep it locked to our Black Friday music deals page for all the latest savings and offers.

 Best closed-back headphones: Our top picks